JosephLai241/URS/README.md

 # URS Overview

-Scrape speeds may vary depending on the number of results returned for Subreddit or Redditor scraping, and the submission's popularity (total number of comments) for submission comments scraping.
-Speeds are also determined by your internet connection.
+Scrape speeds may vary depending on the number of results returned for Subreddit or Redditor scraping, or the submission's popularity (total number of comments) for submission comments scraping.
+It is also impacted by your internet connection speed.

 All exported files are saved within the directory `scrapes/` and stored in a sub-directory labeled with the date.
-These directories are automatically created when you run the scraper.
+These directories are automatically created when you run URS.

 ## A Table of All Subreddit, Redditor, and Submission Comments Attributes